-We present an all original 1952 Fender Telecaster in Blond – Blackguard.
+We present an all original and 100% complete 1951 Fender Nocaster in Blond – Blackguard.
 Made in Fullerton, california.

-This beautiful 1952 fender Telecaster has a solid ash body and a wonderful medium-to-thick profile fretted maple neck with 21 frets and black dot position markers.
+This incredible 1951 Fender Nocaster has a solid ash body and a wonderful profile fretted maple neck with 21 frets and black dot position markers.
 Single “round” string tree.
-Headstock decal with “Fender” spaghetti logo in silver and “Telecaster” in black below it.
 Original Individual “no-name” Kluson Deluxe tuners with oval metal buttons and slot-head screws.

-The tuning keys are stamped “235677/PAT.
-APPLD” on the bottom base on the plain metal-cover “black-bottom” pickup with slot-head adjusting screws with an one black six-polepiece “copper-coated metal plate bottom” pickup with flush polepieces Single-ply black Bakelite pickguard with five (slot-head) screws.
-Two controls (one volume, one blender) plus three-way “tone” switch (with slot-head screws) and original “patent number” black plastic “barrel-like” tip, all on metal plate adjoining pickguard.
+The tuning keys are stamped “2356766/PAT.
+APPLD” on the bottom base on the plain metal-cover “black-bottom” pickup with slot-head adjusting screws with an one black six-polepiece “copper-coated metal plate bottom” pickup with flush polepieces Single-ply black Bakelite pickguard with slot-head screws.
+Two controls (one volume, one blender) plus three-way “tone” switch with slot-head screws and original “patent number” black plastic “barrel-like” tip, all on metal plate adjoining pickguard.
 Shorter chrome knobs with more pronounced domes and heavy knurled sides.
-This Fender Telecaster combined bridge/tailpiece with three (flat-ground on bottom) brass saddles and slot-head intonation adjustment screws.
+This Fender Nocaster combined bridge/tailpiece with three brass saddles and slot-head intonation adjustment screws.
 Serial number on the bridge plate beneath the words “FENDER/PAT.
 PEND.”

 Pickups and the electronics wiring remain untouched and intact, with no broken solder joints, no re-wound pickups.
 All original and correct.

 Even comes with its original “thermometer” case with chocolate brown plush lining.
+Latches and handle are in perfect working order.
+There is written a name on the case.
+Maybe the original owner, maybe not but it’s super cool piece of history.
 Complete with its original “ashtray” bridge cover.